Student Experience

 West Chester University offers a number of programs, events and workshops to help you level up your business skills.

 The Cottrell Entrepreneurship Center fosters entrepreneurship across West Chester University and throughout Chester County, PA.
 Students are encouraged to participate in annual competitions in business and social innovation to help advance prototypes with the right connections and funding to get you started The Center also offers a Global Entrepreneurship Week, Entrepreneurship Club and Chapter.
-Learn more and get involved with The Cottrell Entrepreneurship Center’s programing today!
+Learn more and get involved with The Cottrell Entrepreneurship Center’s programming today!

 Cottrell Center Programs